HOW TO CREATE A LEAD MAGNET FOR YOUR BUSINESS

-Be sure to test all facets of your workflow before launching any campaign!
+Be sure to test all facets of your lead magnet funnel before launching any campaign!

 If you have a relevant blog or other resource that they might find useful, consider including this in your welcome email too.
 Or better yet, save it for a second email in your workflow.

 For the series of emails that follow, don't rush to sell your services.
 It's best to send two to three emails that continue to offer valuable insights and solutions relevant to your audience so they come to affiliate you with high value.
 Use my 80/20 rule for email marketing.
 This shows you're still eager to help them and they'll appreciate the influx of value.
 On the fourth email, try pitching your services as they relate to the needs of your audience.